 You've guided tours — and resided — all over Europe.
 Are you ever going to settle down?

 I feel very fortunate to be able to travel as part of my work — and also to be free to choose where I would like to put down my suitcase and live 'full time'.
-I was raised and went to university in Munich where I studied Art History and Ancient History.
-This allowed me to travel a lot through Germany and Italy.
+I was raised and went to university in Munich where I studied Art History and photography.
+This allowed me to travel a lot through Germany and Italy and other destinations.
 My curiosity and pleasure in traveling became bigger and bigger.
-After my studies, I lived in France for seven years, split between Normandy and Provence.
-I've also lived in North Wales, but now I'm happily based in Avignon, France.
+For the last 15 years, I’ve lived in France where I am happily based in Provence, where I also have my photography gallery.

 We hear that you are pretty athletic.
 Tell us about that.

-After guiding Rick's Best of Europe tours for many years, you've added the Germany-Austria-Switzerland tour.
-What is it like coming home?
+Besides guiding Rick's Best of Europe tours for many years, you guide regional tours in many different countries.
+What is it like?

 Can you tell us what you like best about leading tours in the summer?

 I love summer tours because towns and cities are buzzing with the many festivals and events that are going on.
 Visiting these as a group or in our free time gives us a chance to meet locals and share in their traditions.
 I also love the weather.
 It's perfect for hikes in the Alps, walks in the evening, and even just sitting outside and enjoying where we are.
-What can be nicer than an early morning walk around an Alpine lake on the way to a castle — which we do on Best of Europe and Germany-Austria-Switzerland tours.
-I look already forward to it!
+Nothing is nicer than spending an early morning along the canals in Colmar, “Little Venice” au Alsace, or going for a swim at sunset in the Italian Riviera or visiting with the locals on a mild summer night in a beer garden in Bavaria.

 What will you do between tours?